 As of September 30, 2005, our net tangible book value was approximately \$176,160,000, or \$4.03 per share after giving effect to the recapitalization and the restricted stock awards to our management that we intend to effect in connection with this offering.
 We may adjust the number of restricted stock awards to our management prior to the offering.
-The immediate dilution to purchasers of the shares in the offering is \$15.97 per share, or 79.9%.
+Assuming that the initial public offering price paid by investors is the mid-point of the estimated offering price range indicated on the cover page of this prospectus, the immediate dilution to purchasers of the shares in the offering is \$11.97 per share, or 74.8%.
 Dilution, for this purpose, represents the difference between the price per share paid by purchasers in this offering and our net tangible book value per share as of September 30, 2005, as adjusted to give effect to our recapitalization and the issuance of restricted stock to certain of our management employees.